jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 ## Displaying Frigate camera video streams on OpenHAB UI - an example

-As stated earlier in this document - with the exception of the snapshots overlaid with the detected entity information, this binding does not process video streams.
-There are already mechanisms available that allow for the display of the clean video coming from the camera.
-Frigate exports RTSP streams from each camera - here's how these may be displayed in the OpenHAB UI:

-- Install the 'ipcamera' binding, available from openHAB.
+Versions of this binding prior to 1.5 do not handle video - but these older versions can be used with the 'ipcamera' binding to transcode restreamed video from Frigate.
+This was not satisfactory as it required installation of a lot of additional 'stuff' just to get the video proxy.
+If you are reading this, then the version in this tree **does** support native video and should do so with the minimum of configuration:

 - Ensure you have a version of ffmpeg installed on your OpenHAB box that has access to the appropriate codecs (e.g. h264) - for example I use openSuSE, so had to install the 'Packman' version of ffmpeg in order to get the necessary codecs.
 There should be a similar source of codecs for your distribution of choice.
-- Instantiate one 'ipcamera' 'thing' for each Frigate camera you would like to display the stream for.
+Note the path of ffmpeg (usually /usr/bin/ffmpeg under Linux).
+- For cameras:
-- Frigate exports RTSP streams for each camera on `http://<frigate-server>:8554/<camera-name>` .
-In the configuration of the 'ipcamera' 'thing', insert this RTSP URL in the 'FFmpeg Input' field under the 'FFmpeg settings' header.
+    - Frigate exports RTSP streams for each camera on `http://<frigate-server>:8554/<stream-name>` The binding will by default look for a stream where <stream-NAME> is equal to the cameraName.
+If the Frigate configuration differs, ensure the desired Frigate <stream-name> is inserted in the 'ffmpegCameraNameOverride' parameter on the camera 'thing'.
-- Insert the IP address of the Frigate server into the  'IP Address' field under the 'Main Settings'.
-This is not strictly needed, but the 'ipcamera' binding will not allow the configuration to proceed without it.
-- Once the ipcamera 'thing' is created, it exposes a channel called 'MJPEG URL'.
-If this is attached to an 'Item'; the state of this String 'Item' is a URL to an MJPEG stream of the video
-- Create your chosen widget on the UI, for example 'Web Frame Card', and point it at the above MJPEG URL, preferably by using an expression to access the item state as per OpenHAB documentation.
+    - Ensure that the streaming is turned on using the 'enableStream' parameter on the camera 'thing'.
+    - On the frigateSVR server 'thing' check the 'ffmpegLocation' parameter points to the ffmpeg binary.
+    - If the camera is online, the 'fgMJPEGURL' channel on the camera 'thing' should contain a URL to which you can point your UI widget.
 You should then see the video stream in the UI widget.
-This will be a 'clean' video stream from the camera - there will be no overlays on object detection etc. The snapshots exposed by the frigateSVR binding _will_ show the overlays on detection of objects.
+This will be a 'clean' video stream from the camera - there will be no overlays on object detection etc.
+    - The **snapshots** exposed by the frigateSVR binding  _will_  show the overlays on detection of objects.
+- For the 'birdseye' view:
+    - Ensure this is turned on in Frigate by having 'restream: true' in the 'birdseye' section of the Frigate config.
+    - On the server 'thing', ensure 'enableStream' is on and that the ffmpeg binary path is correct in 'ffmpegLocation'.
+    - If the stream is available, the channel 'fgBirdseyeURL' should contain a URL to point a UI widget at to display the Frigate birdseye view.
+    - The birdseye view is quite a good mechanism to look at all cameras in openHAB while minimizing CPU and network load.

 # Building